 Travel time is 35 minutes.

-See also our video on Youtube featuring a hydrofoil leaving the city https://youtu.be/ALO4Y-_7PjE
+See also our video on YouTube featuring a hydrofoil leaving the city.

 What’s inside of a hydrofoil.
 The vessel is divided into three sections, with two viewing platforms among front and middle and respectively middle and rear ones.
-The platform between the front and middle parts of the vessel is a specially desinged viewing point with platforms on each side of the ship.
+The platform between the front and middle parts of the vessel is a specially designed viewing point with platforms on each side of the ship.
 The platform between the middle and rear parts is just an open-top passage between the two sections with rather high walls, so persons lower than 170 sm with have difficulties in observing the landscape passing by.
 The choice of seats on the hydrofoils is free, i. e. you take any unoccupied seat you like.
-Our recommedation here is to try to take seats in the front section which makes it possible to watch the movement of the vessel through the front window, though the other two parts are also good.
+Our recommendation here is to try to take seats in the front section which makes it possible to watch the movement of the vessel through the front window, though the other two parts are also good.
+Though, since the season 2018 some companies have converted the first section into a business-class and sell it for 1500 rubles with drinks included.

 The Peterhof complex is composed of three main areas: